Modular synthesizer: Types of module

-German engineer Dieter Doepfer believed modular synthesizers could still be useful for creating unique sounds, and created a new, smaller modular system, the Doepfer A-100.
-This led to a new standard for modular systems, Eurorack; as of 2017, over 100 companies, including Moog and Roland, were developing Eurorack modules.
+German engineer Dieter Doepfer began his interest in modular synth in the late 70s building an Elektor Formant then designing some extra modules for it.
+In the 1990s he believed modular synthesizers could still be useful for creating unique sounds, and created a new, smaller modular system, the Doepfer A-100.
+This led to a new standard for modular systems, Eurorack; as of 2025 several hundred companies, including Moog and Roland, were developing Eurorack modules..
+There are also larger 4U and 5U systems available.

 Typical modules

 Modules can usually be categorized as either sources or processors.
 Standard modules found in a modular synthesizer are:

 Sources - characterized by an output, but no signal input; it may have control inputs: